botlabs-gg/yagpdb-docs-v2/content/learn/advanced/custom-interactions/creating-interactive-elements.md

 +++
 title = "Creating Interactive Elements" weight = 412
+description = "Learn how to create buttons, select menus, and modals that users can interact with in your bot's messages."
 +++

 Before you can start triggering custom commands with interactive elements---such as buttons---you'll obviously need to have elements to interact with.